 - General tiredness.

-- Feeling of general unease or discomfort and mood changes.
+- The feeling of general unease or discomfort and mood changes.

 These work schedules conflict with your body's circadian rhythm, making it difficult to adapt to the change.
 A shift-related disorder can be identified through a consistent or repeating pattern of interrupted sleep which can cause insomnia or excessive sleepiness.